BenPennington692/EliteAgility/README.md

 # <h2>Elite Agility</h2>

 This year you get to nominate and vote for the winners for each movie category in the American Movie Awards.

-An instant search tool for looking up movies.
+An instant search tool using an API for looking up movies.
 After looking up three movies, a voting system is enabled where the anonymous voter nominate movies for different awards.
 Ones the tallies are in from a large group of voters a secondary vote occurs for runner-up and winner.

 <a href="http://eliteagility.co" target="_blank">http://eliteagility.co</a>